wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent.rst

 Upgrading the Wazuh agent
 -------------------------

-Since the Wazuh 3.x, it is possible to upgrade the Wazuh agents from the Wazuh manager or locally.
+Since Wazuh 3.x, it is possible to upgrade the Wazuh agents remotely from the Wazuh manager or locally.

-Upgrading the Wazuh agents remotely from the Wazuh manager is possible thanks to the ``agent_upgrade`` tools and the Wazuh API.
+Upgrading the Wazuh agents remotely is possible by using the ``agent_upgrade`` tools or the Wazuh API.
 More information about the process can be found in the :ref:`Upgrading agent<upgrading-agent>` section.

-To perform the upgrade locally follow the instructions depending on the Wazuh agent's operating system:
+To perform the upgrade locally, follow the instructions for the Wazuh agent's operating system:

 .. tabs::